-Deciding where your family is going to visit on vacation takes a fair amount of work – are you going to visit a city, a small town, a theme park, or a national park?
+Deciding where your family is going to travel on vacation takes a fair amount of work – are you going to visit a city, a small town, a theme park, or a national park?

 Basic Map Terms

-Here are a few basic map related terms kids of all ages should be familiar with.
+Here are a few basic map-related terms kids of all ages should be familiar with.
 Begin your map skills lessons by reviewing these terms with your children:

-Reference Map – This type of map will have places of interest clearly marked and labeled (the opposite would be an outline map where no details are provided.)
+- Reference Map – This type of map will have places of interest clearly marked and labeled.
+The opposite would be an outline map where no details are provided.

-Road Map – Roads will be marked and labeled, helping you find your way to different locations.
+- Road Map – Roads will be marked and labeled, helping you find your way to different locations.

-Map Title – The title of the map will let you know what you are looking at.
+- Map Title – The title of the map will let you know what you are looking at.

-Legend/Key – The legend explains the symbols, colors, or patterns found on the map.
+- Legend/Key – The legend explains the symbols, colors, or patterns found on the map.

-Compass Rose – This will identify the cardinal directions- north, south, east, and west.
+- Compass Rose – This will identify the cardinal directions- north, south, east, and west.

-To help us learn more about the many wonderful sites around the city we purchased a Washington, D.C.
+To help us learn more about the many wonderful sites around the city, we purchased a Washington, D.C.
 Travel Guide that included a road map of the city, with many of the “Points of Interest” clearly marked.

-The kids identified many of the places they wanted to visit and used the map to understand where each place was located within the city.
+First, the kids identified many of the places they wanted to visit.
+Then, we used the map to understand where each place was within the city.

-When we went inside each building we picked up a map to help us understand how the building was laid out and what we could find on each floor.
+When we went inside each building, we picked up a map to help us understand how the building was laid out and what we could find on each floor.

-The map of the Smithsonian’s National Museum of American History highlighted some of the “must see” exhibits such as the First Ladies’ Dresses, the Star-Spangled Banner, and the Greensboro Lunch Counter.
+The map of the Smithsonian’s National Museum of American History highlighted some “must-see” exhibits, such as the First Ladies’ Dresses, the Star-Spangled Banner, and the Greensboro Lunch Counter.

 - Help your children find maps (printed or online) before you leave on vacation.
 This will help them understand the “lay of the land” before they arrive.